Minimum Norm Interpolation via the Local Theory of Banach Spaces: The Role of $2$-Uniform Convexity: Discussion

-Clearly, we would like the last inequality to be strict, as we hope this random norm is sensitive to the presence of an additional signal rather than pure noise.
-The optimistic case linear regression with isotropic Gaussian covariates and $\|\lft\| \asymp \|\lft\|_2 \asymp 1$, and note that for $\delta \ll 1$ that
+Clearly, we would like the last inequality to be strict, since we want this random norm to be sensitive to the presence of an additional signal rather than pure noise.
+The optimistic case is linear regression with isotropic Gaussian covariates and $\|\lft\| \asymp \|\lft\|_2 \asymp 1$.
+In this case, for $\delta \ll 1$,

-where we used that $\vec \lft \sim N(0,\delta^2 I_{n})$ is uncorrelated from the norm $\|\cdot\|_{\cF^{*}_n}$, and therefore independent, and that $\cF^*_n \sim U\cF^*_n$, for any fixed rotation matrix.
-This simple observation suggests that the covariates provide curvature, as the last equality is true for any \emph{norm}.
-If the norm is induced by an inner product, then we would have this inequality for any covariate's distribution.
+where we use that $\delta \vec \lft \sim N(0,\delta^2 I_n)$ is independent of the random norm $\|\cdot\|_{\cF_n^*}$, and that $\cF_n^* \sim U\cF_n^*$ for every fixed rotation matrix $U$.
+This simple observation suggests that the covariates provide curvature, since the displayed relation holds for any \emph{norm}.
+If the norm is induced by an inner product, then the same inequality holds for any covariate distribution.